Skip to main content

 • The review and co-ordination process, with particular reference to the Code of Practice (2015);

-In addition to the above sessions there will also be 3 half-day afternoon tutorials.
+In addition to the above sessions afternoon tutorials are also available.

 Most candidates take between 9 and 12 months to complete the award, with the majority of the programme being completed through daily working practices.
 On average, candidates estimate that they need about half a day every 4 weeks, including the workshops.
 Assessment for the award is by a portfolio of evidence which can be collected and annotated from your usual caseload or work priorities.
 These portfolios are then assessed by your award assessor, usually a member of senior staff within your local authority.